Skip to content

 Error 3004 fires when iTunes fails to reach gs.apple.com on ports 80 or 443.
 According to Apple, error 3004 appears in the documented iOS update and restore error list alongside codes 3000, 3002, 3014, 3194, and 3200, which all point to a local network or security software issue rather than an iPhone fault.
 Apple groups every code in that 3xxx range under the same connection-level root cause.

 Error 9006 is different.
-It fires when the firmware download itself is interrupted mid-transfer, whether by a dropped connection, a security tool, or a server timeout.
+It fires when the firmware download is interrupted mid-transfer.
 Apple’s official error list does not include 9006, so iTunes treats it as a generic download failure.

-In our testing on a Windows 11 laptop, error 3004 appeared every time we had a VPN running, and turning off the VPN cleared it within seconds.
-Error 9006 was harder to reproduce on our MacBook Pro during the iOS 18.1 release because the failure rate tracked network stability.
-The same MacBook pulled the update cleanly on Ethernet but threw 9006 three times at home on a congested 2.4 GHz Wi-Fi channel, which pointed straight to packet loss.
+Error 3004 commonly appears whenever a VPN is running, and turning off the VPN usually clears it within seconds.
+Error 9006 is tied to network stability instead.
+The same machine can pull an update cleanly on Ethernet but throw 9006 repeatedly on a congested 2.4 GHz Wi-Fi channel, which points straight to packet loss.

 Common triggers include: